adedomin/CSC335-Assignments/HW6/hw6.md

 Number of Multiplications
 -------------------------

-Unlike the other ones, this one significantly reduces the amount of work done as it is not linear anymore. the problem becomes logorithmic instead.
+Unlike the other ones, this one significantly reduces the amount of work done as it is not linear anymore.
+The problem becomes logarithmic instead.

 Assume the exponent is a number that is a power of 2.
 If it isn't it makes the analysis slightly harder due to two different code paths being taken.